smuralee/search-example-jpa/README.md

-# Search Example

-Search example using Spring JPA
+# Search example using Spring JPA